 The Qualified Logical Link Control (QLLC) protocol provides data link control capabilities required to transport SNA data across X.25 networks.
 It replaces SDLC in the SNA protocol stack over X.25 and uses the network layer of the X.25 protocol stack.
-With QLLC, the qualifier bit in the general format identifier (GFI) of the X.25 network layer packet-level header is set to one to indicate that the packet must be handled by QLLC.
-SNA data is carried as user data in network layer X.25 packets.
+With QLLC, the qualifier bit in the general format identifier (GFI) of the X.25 network layer

-Figure 2.12 Typical X.25-based SNA Environment
+Figure 2.12: Illustrates a Typical X.25-based SNA Environment